0xC0LD/fapmap/README.md

     - media converter (GUI for [ffmpeg](https://ffmpeg.org/))
     - editable URL/website board with favicons (./data/favicons)
     - settings (./data/fapmap.ini)
+- CrashHandler - just a program that watches fapmap's process and if fapmap exits without killing the CrashHandler it opens a messagebox asking if you want to open fapmap again...

 ## TIPS/HINTS:
 - hover over buttons to see what they do... (tooltip)